xdrl1/ideal-bassoon/curriculum/1_from_cloud_to_edge.md

 ## 1.X Wrap-up

 *Cloud computing* combines data center hardware and software to provide elastic computing resource allocation as services, pricing in a pay-as-you-go manner [^1].
 The benefits of such technologies are two-fold.
 On the one hand, end users can easily access high-performance servers and obtain processed data in a short time for their occasional but huge computation demand.
 On the other hand, cloud providers leverage virtualization to multiplex their servers for a large number of users, increasing equipment utilization and profitability.
-Therefore, commercial services based on cloud computing have flourished in the 2010 s, giving birth to many famous products, including Microsoft Azure, AWS, DigitalOcean, Google Cloud, etc.
+Therefore, commercial services based on cloud computing have flourished in the 2010s, giving birth to many famous products, including Microsoft Azure, AWS, DigitalOcean, Google Cloud, etc.

 However, cloud computing relies heavily on network that is hard to ensure fast and stable responses for latency-sensitive tasks.
 Consequently, real-time systems (e.g., visual guiding service, autonomous cars) meet challenges to utilize computing resources on cloud [^2].
 Worse still, network infrastructure is built much slower than data growth, making it increasingly time-consuming to transfer big data to cloud servers for common data-intensive tasks [^3].